meilisearch/specifications/text/0001-script-based-tokenizer.md

 The tokenizer is configured at initialization.
 A `Default` implementation is provided with the settings we believe suits most cases.
 The configuration options, for now, are:
 - the `stop_words`
 - the `pipeline_map` that links a `(Script, Language)` to a `Pipeline`.
-This defaults to the mapping we find best fitting for most cases.
-This settings should be left as is now, but will allow user defined Pipelines in the future.
+This defaults to the mapping we find the best fitting for most cases.
+These settings should be left as is now, but will allow the user to define Pipelines in the future.

 ```rust
 pub struct AnalyzerConfig<'a, A> {